lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 ### Flash Protocol Controller

-The Flash Protocol Controller sits between the host software interface and the physical flash.
+The Flash Protocol Controller sits between the host software interface and the flash physical controller, which contains the physical flash.
 Its primary function is to translate software requests into a high level protocol for the actual flash block.
-Importantly, the flash protocol controller shall not be responsible for the detailed timing and waveform control of the flash.
+Importantly, the flash protocol controller is not responsible for the detailed timing and waveform control of the flash.
-Instead, it shall maintain FIFOs / interrupts for the software to process data.
+Instead, it maintains FIFOs / interrupts for the software to process data, as well as high level abstraction of region protection controls.

 ### Flash Physical Controller

-The Flash Physical Controller is the wrapper module that contains the actual flash memory instantiation.
+The Flash Physical Controller is the wrapper module that contains the actual vendor flash memory instantiation.
+It is responsible for arbitrating high level protocol commands (such as read, program, erase) as well as any additional security and reliability features.
-It is responsible for converting high level protocol commands (such as read, program, erase) into low level signaling and timing specific to a particular flash IP.
+The contained vendor wrapper module is then responsible for converting high level commands into low level signaling and timing specific to a particular flash vendor.
-It is also responsible for any BIST, redundancy handling, remapping features or custom configurations required for the flash memory.
+The vendor wrapper module is also responsible for any BIST, redundancy handling, remapping features or custom configurations required for the flash.

 The diagram below summarizes the high level breakdown.